Eastern Taiwan, Taiwan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be sure to choose the right kind.
-Most adapters available are just plugs and expect your devices to convert the voltage themselves.
-If your devices can't do that they could get fried.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and B. Be sure to pick the right kind.
+Most adapters for sale now are just plug changers and expect your devices to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one is sufficent for most places.

 A portable power bank, like this one